MichalTesnar/michaltesnar.github.io/blog-posts/2024-11-17-mid-semester-review.md

 at the beginning of the semester, around a month ago, I wrote down my impressions from transfer to ETH Zurich.
 Since then, I have gathered more observations about the student life here, so I thought it is time to jot them down once again.
 I have finally washed off the first impressions (got a bit used to everything being so clean and expensive), so maybe now its time to share my take on what it is really like here.

-What is more, some of my friends are applying for master admissions for next year (fingers crossed for all of you guys!), so I hope it could maybe also help them to get a more detailed image of what the experience.
+What is more, some of my friends are applying for master admissions for next year (fingers crossed for all of you guys!), so I hope it could maybe also help them to get a more detailed image of the experience.
 However, nothing is like experiencing it of course, and everybody sees things differently (so I absolutely reserve the right to be wrong and biased).
 Now without further ado, let's get down to the business.
 ## Study Life
 Now that I have submitted a few assignments and survived a couple of boring lectures (and many interesting ones!), spends some days in the library, I can share my experience with studying here.
 Cause that is what I came here for, so how is it?